-The Center for Deployment Psychology (CDP) trains behavioral health professionals to provide high quality, evidence-based care to Service members, Veterans and their families. spouses, partners, children, siblings, parents, and other relatives and extended family members are impacted by their loved one’s military service in a myriad of ways.
+The Center for Deployment Psychology (CDP) trains behavioral health professionals to provide high-quality, evidence-based care to Service members, Veterans and their families.
+An individual's military service often impacts spouses, partners, children, siblings, parents, and other relatives in a myriad of ways.
 It’s important for providers to become knowledgeable of their unique challenges and concerns and to have helpful resources and educational tools ready to share with them.

 The following are websites that behavioral health providers may find useful.